ResetXPDR/MSFS_AutoFPS/README.md

     - Create a shortcut to MSFS_AutoFPS.exe and move it to a place of your choice eg. desktop.
     - AutoFPS should now work when you click on the shortcut.
 - MSFS_AutoFPS and/or MSFS2020_AutoFPS must not be running before installing/updating/upgrading.
 - Do not run the Installer as Admin unless it will not install due to a permissions issue.
+If the installer is run as Admin, a warning message will be shown.
 - There is no need to uninstall MSFS2020_AutoFPS before upgrading to MSFS_AutoFPS.
 The installer uninstalls MSFS2020_AutoFPS if currently installed but preserves its MSFS 2020 config for use in this new app beforehand if desired or applicable.
 - If you have previously removed MSFS2020_FPS without using the installer to remove it properly, you may experience issues installing MSFS_AutoFPS.
 If this happens, do the following:
   - Run the installer for the MSFS_AutoFPS and select remove to uninstall it completely.